payperks/mongolvmbackup/README.md

 * Roughly follows suggestions made in the [MongoDB](http://docs.mongodb.org/manual/administration/backups/) [docs](http://www.mongodb.org/display/DOCS/Backups).
 * Lock MongoDB only briefly while the snapshot is being created.
 Usually this takes only a couple of seconds; after that it's business as usual.
 * A symlink to the latest backup is created to aid with restores and help other scripts find your data to send it offsite.
-* Compress with bzip2 by default; other algorithms are supported
+* Compress with gzip by default; other algorithms are supported
 * Remove compressed backups older than N days
 * Works with shards if you run a mongolvmbackup for each shard, but results [may not be consistent](http://www.mongodb.org/display/DOCS/Backing+Up+Sharded+Cluster)